Whenever someone talks about their core, what’s the first thing you picture?

 This group of paraspinal muscles are key for protecting the spine and prompting extension in the back.
 As a result, they provide significant stability for your torso and pelvis during movement.

-They aren’t, however, the only important muscles — we also have the latissimus dorsi (Image I) and psoas muscles (Image J) to thank:
+They aren’t, however, the only important muscles — we also have the latissimus dorsi and psoas muscles to thank.

 Your latissimus dorsi muscle (also known as your lats) make up a majority of your back, connecting to your shoulder blades, spine, and the top of your hip bones.
 These muscles are essential for trunk and core stability.